SMC-AAU-CPH/SPIS/02-Compute/handout.md

 This handout is intended to help you navigate and kick-off your Python development journey by using modern workflows.
-It is oriented towards beginners, so in case of more advanced students, feel free to skip some parts, although this handout may also act as a cheat-sheet or a refresher!
+It is oriented towards beginners; advanced students may skip some parts, but use this handout as a cheat-sheet or a refresher!

-List of learning outcomes
+## List of learning outcomes

-1. Familiarization with Google Collab programming environment
+1. Familiarization with Google Collab

 2. Learning basics of Git (most popular commands) and understanding the core workflow (local-remote repository)